-Or maybe Prawn Crackers – not so usual to use seafood for a snack but the biscuit industry market is so innovative and we are here today to point out all of the British most popular biscuits, their history, fun facts, and manufacturers.
+Different cultures lead us to different treats tradition, for example in Indonesia you will be welcomed with Indonesian Prawn Crackers – not so usual to use seafood for a snack but the biscuit industry market is so innovative and that is one of the most special things about exploring biscuits' culture - stay with us during this story because we are diving into British culture to the fullest, sit, grab a cookie and your favourite tea and explore UK.
+In this article we will introduce the most popular biscuits, their history, fun facts, manufacturers and teach you about ingredients for biscuits.
 Stay with us because we will follow you through a real biscuit British adventure.

 In Commonwealth countries and Ireland, ''the biscuit'' is a little prepared item that would be called either a "treat" or a "cracker" in the United States and the majority of English-speaking Canada.
 Scones in the United Kingdom, the Isle of Man, and Ireland are hard and might be flavorful or sweet, for example, chocolate biscuits, digestives, ginger biscuits, rich tea, shortbread, whiskeys, and custard creams.